 You must have the proper insurance to ensure you’re fully covered while on the road.
 The type of insurance you choose largely depends on the vehicle you drive, but it also factors how you use it.
 To help you find the right coverage for you, this article will find out what type of insurance you’ll need.

 Courier insurance is essential if you run a business transporting another party’s items.
 It’s a legal requirement, so if you work in removal, fast food delivery or as a courier, it’s essential to obtain courier insurance.
-It’s worth noting that this isn’t the case if you use a moped or motorbike which requires a different type of insurance.
+It’s worth noting that this isn’t the case if you use a moped or motorbike, which requires a different type of insurance.

 Van insurance is another type of vehicle insurance that is a legal requirement.
 In most cases, your standard car insurance won’t cover you for the operation of a van, so you’ll need a different policy.
 Depending on your usage, there are two main types of van insurance.
 Private van insurance is ideal for using a van for social, domestic or pleasure reasons like travel or day-to-day driving.
 Private van insurance is the right choice if your driving doesn’t include work-related activities.